ccarabine/payrollapp/README.md

 - **Corrective action:**

 *No user input required just added code to put the previous week into the variable payroll_week*

+___

+- **Issue:**

+*Display records in display menu options 1,2 and 3 would only show a limtied amount of fields due to the constraints of the deployment terminal is set to 80 characters*

+- **Corrective action:**

+*Reduced the descriptions of
+- Employee NI & Employee Pension to EE NI & EE Pension
+- Emplorer NI & Emplorer Pension to Er NI & Er Pension
+- Holiday pay to Hol pay

+Reduced the number of fields in the reports*

 ### [Contents table ](#home)